 We continue to review our processes and supplier relationships.
 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Modern Slavery transparency statement for the current financial year.

-This statement has been approved by the Board of Directors of Eurostar Global Electronics Limited and will be reviewed and published annually or when there is a change in circumstance, in work practices or the introduction of new legislation.
+This statement has been approved by the Board of Directors of Eurostar Global Electronics Limited and will be reviewed and published annually.

 A signed copy of this statement is also available within the Downloads section of the website here